axelKeizoStahl/Meeting2Blog/README.md

     2. /page/convertHTML

 To create a HTML blog post, use /page.
-    /page takes a src, either "url" or a file.
+    /page takes a src, either "url" or a tar file.
     /page also takes "query".
 These are all using FormData.
 These are all optional, however, a source is needed.